What does an executor do?

 Executors may need professional help from lawyers, accountants, or financial advisors for certain tasks.

 An executor has legal obligations under Australian law to act honestly, fairly, and in the best interests of the estate and beneficiaries.
 They must obtain probate (if required), keep detailed records of all transactions, notify beneficiaries of their entitlements, pay legitimate debts and taxes, and distribute assets according to the will.
-Failure to meet these obligations may result in legal liability and breach of fiduciary duty claims.
+Where these obligations are not met, legal liability and breach of fiduciary duty claims may arise, depending on the circumstances.

-An executor's responsibilities include securing the deceased's assets, arranging for asset valuations, managing estate accounts, lodging tax returns, settling outstanding debts and funeral expenses, and ensuring beneficiaries receive their entitlements on time.
+An executor's responsibilities generally include securing the deceased's assets, arranging for asset valuations, managing estate accounts, lodging tax returns, settling outstanding debts and funeral expenses, and ensuring beneficiaries receive their entitlements.
 They must also maintain clear records and communicate regularly with beneficiaries throughout the administration process.

-These responsibilities require careful attention to detail and often span several months.
+These responsibilities are generally described as involving attention to detail and often spanning several months.

 An executor typically needs the original will, a death certificate, a probate application or grant of letters of administration, the deceased's identification documents, financial records including bank statements and asset details, tax records, and insurance policies.
 They may also require beneficiary identification documents and consent forms.